Furniture Row’s Sofa Buying Guide

 Sofas and Sectionals 101: Important Features to Understand Before Shopping

 Buying a sofa or sectional isn’t for the faint of heart - it’s a significant financial investment that impacts your comfort and your home for many years to come.
-To make things more complicated, today’s sofas and sectionals also come in a huge variety of shapes, sizes, and with a myriad of features to consider!
+To complicate things, today’s sofas and sectionals also come in a huge variety of shapes and sizes, and with a myriad of features to consider!

 If you’re not an expert or just new to the furniture shopping process, it can definitely seem overwhelming.
 To make things easier, we’ve created this guide to help you know which basic features to look for in a new sofa or sectional so you make a smart purchase.